cheomanigua/webdevdocs/content/devops/kubernetes.md

 The next steps have to be performed logged as root in all the three VMs

 1. Configure Kubernetes repository

+Copy the whole text and paste it in the command line:

 ```
 cat <<EOF > /etc/yum.repos.d/kubernetes.repo
 [kubernetes]